mmiele/TechnicalNotes/Teams/python-deploy-conversation-bot.md

 # Bot Framework v4 Conversation Bot sample for Teams

 This article shows how to incorporate a conversational bot into [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/group-chat-software).

-In this article you will learn the following:
+You will learn the following:

 1. Deploy the conversation bot to Azure.
 1. Test the bot running on your local machine using the Bot Emulator.